-Often high school teachers understand their contribution to the college and career outlook, however, students as young as 4th grade are ready to start exploring options.
+Often high school teachers understand their contribution to the college and career outlook; however, students as young as fourth grade are ready to start exploring options.
 Administrators can encourage upper elementary and middle school teachers, as well as those in high school, to equip students with information through reading and assignments that help students explore a variety of career paths.

 Many students understand the familiar career paths such as education, medicine, and emergency services, but they need to be introduced to other fields as well.
 High school administrators can equip students with the skills and knowledge for career readiness by offering programs such as automotive technology, architectural design, building trades, cosmetology, and engineering.